The answers to most of your questions can be found in our Rules and Regulations

 A director’s statement is normally a brief statement by the director about the intention of the film and the inspiration/motivation to make it.
 This document is usually half a page long.

 Due to the enormous amount of entries, it is possible that we are not able to fully process all entries at once.
 Especially at peak moments, you should expect to receive a confirmation of your submission at a later time than usual.
-However, if you feel that a sufficient period of time has passed without any reply, please get in touch with the programme department.
+However, if you feel that a number of weeks has passed without any reply, please get in touch with the programme department and mention your submission number.

 What happens to my film once I have submitted it?